jeromtom/rootd-landing-page/CUSTOM_DOMAIN_SETUP.md

 # Custom Domain Setup for rootd.app

-Your Rootd landing page is now deployed on Cloudflare!
+Your rootd.app landing page is now deployed on Cloudflare!
 Here's how to connect your `rootd.app` domain:

 ## Current Deployment Status